SmritiSrinivas3/text_summarizer/README.md

 ### Backend
 - Install flask using `pip install flask`
-- Go to the terminal and type 'python backend.py` to run the server
+- Go to the terminal and type `python backend.py` to run the server

 ### AI Assistant
 - Download and set up Ollama